 Communication is key

 As we mentioned above, it’s always important to talk with the customer.
 Even if there’s a delay, you can somehow reschedule.
 The idea is to be honest and to have a conversation with them, which helps solve most issues in due time.
-Communicate with the customers and letting them know about the delivery process!
+Communicate with the customers and let them know about the delivery process!
 Sure, it can be difficult if you have lots of deliveries, but in the end, it is the right thing to do.

 Abivin vRoute Mobile App helps control delivery status